JohnsonLi/assemblet/README.md

 # how to work on database
 - install xampp
-- go to mysql -> config
-- click my.ini
-- go to datadir=
-- put the path of the database in there, i have `datadir="C:/Users/jiaya/assemblet/db"`
+- go to the web interface and upload the database we have

 # basic structure of program (as of now)